Transport and bus boycotts in the United States: Katherine "Kate" Brown

 Katherine Brown boarded a train in Alexandria, Virginia, when traveling towards Washington, D.C., on February 8, 1868.
 She entered "what they call the 'white people's car.'"
 As she was boarding, a railroad policeman told her to move to a different car.
-He told her the car she had entered "was for ladies," and "no damned niger was allowed to ride in that car; never was and never would be."
+He told her the car she had entered "was for ladies," and "no damned nigger was allowed to ride in that car; never was and never would be."
 She replied, "This car will do."
-The railroad police officer and another employee grabbed Brown.
-She was beaten and kicked.
+Following this, the policeman and another employee grabbed Brown and began beating and kicking her.
 The men threw and dragged her on the boarding platform, threatening to arrest her.
 After a violent struggle that lasted six minutes, she asked, "What are you going to arrest me for?
 What have I done?
 Have I committed robbery?
 Have I murdered anybody?"
 Brown's injuries were so severe she was bedridden for several weeks and coughed blood.

 Senators Charles Sumner and Justin Morrill called for a formal investigation, and Senator Charles Drake agreed.
 A resolution was passed on February 10, and the Senate committee heard testimony later that month.
 Brown sued the railway company for damages and was awarded $1,500 in damages in the district court.
 The railway company appealed, and the case eventually went before the US Supreme Court.
 On November 17, 1873, in an opinion delivered by Justice David Davis, the Court held that racial segregation on the railroad line was not allowed under its Congressional charter, which stated "no person shall be excluded from the cars on account of race."
-Davis dismissed the company's "separate but equal" argument as "an ingenious attempt to evade a compliance with the obvious meaning of the requirement" of the 1863 charter and decided in favor of Brown.
+Davis dismissed the company's "separate but equal" argument as "an ingenious attempt to evade a compliance with the obvious meaning of the requirement" of the 1863 charter, and decided in favor of Brown.

 The Court held that white and black passengers must be treated with equality in the use of the railroad's cars:

 Civil Rights Act of 1875

 United States Senator Charles Sumner, with the assistance of John Mercer Langston, drafted in 1870 the bill that would become the Civil Rights Act of 1875.
 The bill was proposed by Senator Sumner and co-sponsored by Representative Benjamin F. Butler, both Republicans from Massachusetts, in the 41st Congress of the United States in 1870.
 Congress removed the coverage of public schools that Sumner had included.
-The act was passed by the 43rd Congress in February 1875 as a memorial to honor Sumner, who had just died.
+The act was passed by the 43rd Congress in February 1875 as a memorial to honor Sumner, who had recently died.
 It was signed into law by United States President Ulysses S. Grant on March 1, 1875.